 Under Option 2B, the Northeast Area would have a mix of employment-focused areas and housing (see Figure 8).
 Option 2B proposes more housing than Option 2A and reduces the amount of space allocated to medium-intensity commercial.
-Same as Option 2A, the primary uses in the Option 2B district would include:
+Similar to Option 2A, the primary uses in the Option 2B district would include:

-- Residential mixed-use, and - Medium-intensity commercial which would allow uses such as light industrial, life sciences and biotechnology, and office.
+- Residential mixed-use which would allow retail, office, and service uses on the ground floor (not light industrial) and; - Medium-intensity commercial which would allow uses such as light industrial, life sciences, and office.